Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Surfing Cabo San Lucas

-Many people that don't surf come to Cabo San Lucas to party.
-San Lucas surf is not that great.
+Many people who don't surf come to Cabo San Lucas to party.
+San Lucas' surf is not that great.
 Cabo San Lucas has one decent wave and some not-so-great beach breaks.
 The break is called Monuments, and it can get really good.
-Monuments is a left point break that can get dicey on the inside at low tide.
-This spot is best saved for experienced surfers and advanced surfers.
+Monuments is a left-point break that can get dicey on the inside at low tide.
+This spot is best saved for experienced and advanced surfers.

-Suring in Cabo: Todos Santos & Pacific Beaches
+Surfing in Cabo: Todos Santos and Pacific Beaches

-I know you came for warm water and point breaks, but sometimes you just got to go where the surf is, which might very well lead you to the Pacific side of Cabo.
-I had done several trips to southern Baja before I ventured onto the Pacific side, and I have to report that I enjoyed both the atmosphere and surf in this region.
+I know you came for warm water and point breaks, but sometimes you just have to go where the surf is, which might lead you to the Pacific side of Cabo.
+I had made several trips to southern Baja before I ventured onto the Pacific side, and I enjoyed both the atmosphere and surf in this region.

 Driving From San Jose (The Free Road)